 During such a busy and emotionally intense time Estate Planning probably will not be at the top of your priority list, but it should be, especially as these events occur.

 The outcome would be very similar in cases involving your health.
-Unless there are extenuating circumstances i.e. a predeceased or unavailable spouse, is often a court’s to make medical decisions should you become unable to do so.
+Unless there are extenuating circumstances, i.e. a predeceased or unavailable spouse, it is often up to a court to make medical decisions should you become unable to do so.

 He is an active member in a number of professional organizations that focus on law, the senior community, and estate planning.
 He works with clients in Central Maryland, especially in Towson, Hunt Valley, Lutherville/Timonium, Parkville, White Marsh, Bel Air & Northern Baltimore City.